mendhak/mendhak.com/README.md

 Added use of the [touchswipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin) plugin, at a minor level.
 If the JS detects a touchscreen device, a touch listener is added.
 Swiping right or left simply clicks the forward/backward buttons.
 I could not find how to invoke the `api.nextSlide()` in supersized.
 Additionally the slide transition changes to swipe for mobile, instead of fade on desktop.

 I had to make some tweaks to supersized.
 Upgraded to JQuery 3.x and using `.on()` events.

-The Flickr URLs aren't built, they are requested using the Flickr API `extras=url_k,url_o` which returns the large and original image sizes.
+The Flickr URLs aren't concatenated any more, they are requested using the Flickr API `extras=url_k,url_o` which returns the large and original image sizes.
 If a `k` size image is not available, the script falls back to the original size image.
+This is to allow displaying older Flickr images for which the `k` size doesn't exist.